A Generative Art Collection by Rachel

 For years, my lens was focused on the quiet, sprawling networks of the natural world.
 I followed the intricate paths of mycelium and the patient branching of river deltas, finding beauty in systems that grow, connect, and thrive.
 I was a witness, documenting the elegant logic of the earth.

-These systems are a paradox—rigid structures of steel and concrete that give rise to the most fluid and unpredictable patterns of human life.
+When flying over cities, I was seeing the subways and trails weaving in and out, above and below ground, pockets of people gathered around the platforms all glued to their own phones… these systems are a paradox—rigid structures of steel and concrete that give rise to the most fluid and unpredictable patterns of human life.
 They are spaces of shared solitude, where strangers are pressed together, worlds apart, all flowing toward different destinations on shared lines.
 A subway is not the heart of a city, but it is the vein, the connective tissue that lets it live.

 This art is a living system, and its future should be too.
 Inspired by community-driven platforms, this project uses engagement to determine its final form.
 Your interest—your signals—will help shape the collection.